Techtonica/curriculum/projects/data-structures-algorithms-sprint.md

 6. Trees

 #### Day 3
-Prepare Alogorithms.
+Prepare Alogorithms:
-Intro to Algorithm
+- Intro to Algorithm
-Searching: Binary
+- Searching: Binary
-Searching: Depth and Breadth
+- Searching: Depth and Breadth
-Sorting: Bubble
+- Sorting: Bubble
-Sorting: Merge
+- Sorting: Merge
-Sorting: Quick
+- Sorting: Quick
-Sorting: Selection and Insertion
+- Sorting: Selection and Insertion

 #### Day 4
 All the groups will practice the algorithms and then present it at the end of the day.